 The packet number used for Client Initial packets is initialized with a random value each time the new contents are created for the packet.
-Retransmissions of the packet contents increment the packet number by one, see (Section 5.8).
+Retransmissions of the packet contents increment the packet number by one, see (Section 5.7).

-The payload of a Client Initial packet consists of a STREAM frame (or frames) for stream 0 containing a cryptographic handshake message, plus any PADDING frames necessary to ensure that the packet is at least the minimum size (see Section 9).
-This stream frame always starts at an offset of 0 (see Section 7.4).
+The payload of a Client Initial packet consists of a STREAM frame (or frames) for stream 0 containing a cryptographic handshake message, with enough PADDING frames that the packet is at least 1200 octets (see Section 9).
+The stream in this packet always starts at an offset of 0 (see Section 7.4) and the complete cyptographic handshake message MUST fit in a single packet (see Section 7.2).